enasequence/read_docs/prog_09.md

 Every file that is required for the single genome gets its own `FILE` block.
 Notice how the type of file is declared using the attribute "**filetype**".
 For example: `<FILE filename="c_hominis/cryptosporidium.embl.gz" filetype="chromosome_flatfile"`.
 You can find the list of accepted file types <a href="#file-types-available">above</a>.
 This list may not be up to date so you can also check with the official <a href="ftp://ftp.sra.ebi.ac.uk/meta/xsd/sra_1_5/SRA.analysis.xsd">analysis schema document</a>.

 Subsequent genomes can be submitted at the same time but they must each be constructed as a separate `ANALYSIS` block.
-The `<FILES>` block should only contain the files required for a single genome.
+The `<FILES>` block should only contain the files required for a single genome. <a name=bulk_anal></a>

 ```xml
 <ANALYSIS_SET>